 • bright red blood in your stool

 Anal fissures often heal on their own after a few weeks.
-If symptoms persist, anal fissures can be treated with topical anesthetics, botox injections, or externally applied nitroglycerin treatments.
+If symptoms persist, anal fissures can be treated with topical anesthetics, Botox injections, or externally applied nitroglycerin treatments.
 In more severe cases, surgery is also an option.

 Treatment also varies according to the type of fistula, but common options include antibiotics, immunosuppressant drugs, and surgery.

-Arthritis, an often painful inflammation of the joints, is one of the more unexpected side effects of Crohn’s disease.The most common type of arthritis among people with Crohn’s disease is peripheral arthritis.
+Arthritis, an often painful inflammation of your joints, is one of the more unexpected possible side effects of Crohn’s.
+The most common type of arthritis among people with Crohn’s is peripheral arthritis.

-Some people living with Crohn’s may also develop axial arthritis, which causes pain and stiffness in the lower spine.
-Although peripheral arthritis usually doesn’t lead to any lasting damage, axial arthritis can cause long-term damage if the bones in the spine fuse together.
+While peripheral arthritis usually doesn’t lead to any lasting damage, axial arthritis can cause long-term damage if the bones in your spine fuse together.

-Although Crohn’s disease is generally associated with diarrhea and abdominal pain, its symptoms are wide-ranging and can affect other parts of your body.
+Although Crohn’s disease is generally associated with diarrhea and abdominal pain, its symptoms are wide-ranging and can also affect other parts of your body.